BrowserBox/BrowserBox/README.md

 `git clone https://github.com/dosyago/BrowserGap.git`

-Then run `npm i` in the repository directory, followed by `npm test` to start on the default port.
+Then run `npm i` in the repository directory, followed by `npm start` to start on the default port.

 But you might like to `git fetch --all && git checkout nexe-build && git pull` to be on the branch that has all the latest additions just like in the Docker image, npm globals